News

 Booking a partner airline using Avios

 Firstly, let’s look at booking a flight on a partner airline.
-To use Avios for those flights, you’ll have to book via BA, either online or via the call center, which means you can only book 355 days in advance of the flight.
+To use Avios for those flights, you’ll have to book via BA, either online or via the call center, which means you can book 355 days in advance of the flight.

-Booking with an airline that uses Avios
+Booking with an airline that uses Avios as it’s primary points currency

 1. Book via British Airways

-2. Book direct with the partner
+2. Book directly with the partner

 AirlineReward seats available (days)